Skip to content Accessibility statement

 Teaching format

 York’s English degree is renowned for its flexible and innovative approach.
-We emphasize small-group teaching, which means you’ll mainly be taught in seminars of up to fifteen people.
-You’ll also take part in workshops, attend lectures, and consult staff on a one-to-one basis.
-You can typically expect eight contact hours per week - and sometimes more.
-There are also many opportunities for informal contact.
+You’ll work closely with tutors in small-group seminars, supported by lectures, workshops, and opportunities to consult staff on a one-to-one basis in their weekly office hours.
+You can typically expect eight timetabled contact hours per week - and sometimes more – and there also many opportunities for informal contact.

 • Our advanced research informs all our teaching activities.